Food Establishment Inspection Reports

 Tools to understand inspections

-The top five CDC (Center of Disease Control and Prevention) risk factors that most often are responsible for foodborne illness outbreaks are:
+The top five CDC (Center of Disease Control and Prevention) violations that most often are responsible for foodborne illness outbreaks are:

 - Improper hot or cold holding temperatures of potentially hazardous food